vuejs/vue-class-component/README.md

 }
 ```

-You can simply define a method instead of a class property in that case:
+You can simply define a method instead of a class property in that case because Vue will bind the instance automatically:

 ```js
 @Component